 It’s a sad reality: Many of today’s students don’t have the financial literacy they need to navigate the modern world.
 Yet my middle school students are already keenly aware of the need to manage money effectively.
 Many have seen their parents struggle during the COVID-19 pandemic as they lost jobs or struggled with medical bills.
 These hard life lessons have made many students realize how important it is to understand how to effectively manage their money.

-Luckily, the MassMutual Foundation and EVERFI have created an amazing financial-education program for middle school students, free of charge.
-As a seventh and eighth grade AVID* teacher, one of my responsibilities is to teach my students skills for success in the real world.
+Luckily, the MassMutual Foundation and EVERFI have created an amazing financial education program for middle school and high school students, free of charge.
+As a seventh and eighth grade AVID* teacher, one of my responsibilities is to teach my students real world skills to be successful.
 For me, that means teaching them how to manage their finances, make sound decisions, and become financially responsible.
-I’ve been using FutureSmart for years, but since I’ve been teaching 100% remote since last March, it has been the go-to resource I’ve been able to lean on.
+I’ve been using FutureSmart from EVERFI for years—it’s become the go-to resource I lean on.

 Here are my favorite reasons why I optimistically refer to FutureSmart as “Wealth Management 101.”